Gratheon/website/about/products/robotic_beehive/robotic_beehive.md

 title: 🧿 Robotic Beehive
 sidebar_position: 5
 ---
-We are developing a **single-colony** robotic beehive capable of automating inspections.
+We are developing a robotic vertical beehive inspection platform, capable of lifting hive sections and helping beekeeper to inspect the hive.

-This device will use linear actuators to safely extract beehive frames from the nest, capture photos, and upload them to the [web app](../web_app/web_app.md).
-AI vision will then analyze the images to detect bees, the queen, cells, and other key elements, alerting the user in case of any issues.
+This device allows beekeepers to reduce physical effort needed in inspections, while adding easy ability to capture frame photos with built-in cameras automatically uploading them to the [web app](../web_app/web_app.md).

 `status`: [TRL 2](https://www.nasa.gov/directorates/somd/space-communications-navigation-program/technology-readiness-levels/)